 Ankylosing spondylitis

-Ankylosing spondylitis is a lifelong (chronic) form of arthritis.
-It mainly affects the lower back but can spread higher up the spine.
+Ankylosing spondylitis is a chronic inflammatory arthritis.
+It mainly affects the lower back but can affect the rest of the spine.
 Other joints and other parts of the body are sometimes affected.
-How badly someone is affected varies widely.

 Continue reading below